Thiesant/azerothcore-transmog-3.3.5a/README.md

 ## Installation

-- Make sure you have AIO and Eluna on your server/AzerothCore.
+- Make sure you have [AIO](https://github.com/Rochet2/AIO) and [https://github.com/azerothcore/mod-eluna](Eluna) on your server/AzerothCore.
 For help read the mod-eluna documentation for AzerothCore [here](https://github.com/azerothcore/mod-eluna)
 - Put the contents of the lua_scripts folder inside your lua scripts folder you created for Eluna/AIO
 - Import the sql files inside the sql folder
 - Move the patch mpq file from the patches folder to your "Drive/Game/Data" directory.
 If necessary rename it.
 Example: Patch-Z.mpq or Patch-L.mpq